Top 15 Venture Capital Firms for Information Technology Startups

 14. BlueRun Ventures

-Industries of focus: Mobile Software, Financial Services, FinTech, Information Technology
+Industries of focus: Mobile Software, FinTech, Financial Services, Information Technology

-Geographical presence: Based in San Mateo, California
+Geographical presence: San Mateo, CA

 Founded: 1998